 What is a Mallet Finger?

-“Mallet finger” affects the “extensor” tendon which acts to straighten the end of the finger/thumb.
+“Mallet finger” affects the “extensor” tendon which straightens the end of the finger/thumb.
 It is usually caused by a sudden blow to the tip of the finger (e.g. a ball hitting the end of your finger).
-The force of the blow causes the tendon and sometimes a piece of bone with it to be pulled away from the bone (bony mallet).
+The force of the blow causes the tendon and sometimes a piece of bone with it to be pulled away from the main bone (bony mallet).
 The joint can be pushed straight but you cannot hold that position when support is removed.

 - Your therapist will fabricate a small thermoplastic splint to be worn over the back of your finger (pictured right)